-I step through the curtain of time as I enter the world renowned Egyptian Museum.
+I step through the curtain of time as I enter the world-renowned Egyptian Museum.
 I travel from one pharaonic period to another exhilarated by the history of those who remained immortal, though their bodies were laid to rest thousands of years ago.
 My eyes linger over the fabulous golden treasures of a "boy king" named Tutankhamen.

 My head is spinning from the marvelous things my eyes have seen as I step aboard my Nile cruise boat.
-I sit on deck under the shaded canopy sipping cool drinks and watching "life along the Nile" slowly glide by.
+I sit on the deck under the shaded canopy sipping cool drinks and watching "life along the Nile" slowly glide by.
 Burning desert gives way to a narrow strip of green oasis along its banks.
-People work the fields, tend their animals and gather water from the mighty river.
+People work the fields, tend their animals, and gather water from the mighty river.